What is your telephone number?

 Campers have Bible study/devotionals in the evening with their cabin.

-Campers have Christian Formation in the St Luke’s Chapel in the morning and evening.
-This is full of songs, games, activities an interactive Bible studies.
+Campers have Christian Formation in the St. Francis Outdoor Chapel in the morning and St Luke’s Chapel in the evening.
+This is full of songs, games, activities and interactive Bible studies.
 There is a different visiting chaplain/pastor each week.
 There is a weekly Eucharist/Communion too!
 The curriculum is from Inside Out – Christian Resources for Outdoor Ministries.

-What are campers and camper parents saying about Camp DeWolfe?
+What are camper parents saying about Camp DeWolfe?

 What are the hours for your Day Camp?

-Day Camp runs from 8:45am – 4:45pm Mondays – Fridays.
-Lunch and snacks are included in the weekly price.
+Day Camp runs from 9.00am – 5.00pm Mondays – Fridays.
+Lunch and snacks are included in the weekly rate.

 Can campers request roommates?